 In order for a customer data platform to be effective at both ingestion and delivery of customer data, the software must also take a vendor-neutral approach to technical partnerships.
 It has to have technical partnerships in many areas.
 This is a key difference between marketing services providers out there building and hosting unified customer profiles on your behalf and a customer data platform.

-In Q4 2018, CDP Resource will release its first "buyers' guide" for those seeking more information on the technology and providers.
-85+ providers will be covered in this ongoing effort.
+How many are there, and what do they do?
+You're in luck!
+CDP Resource has just released its first "buyers' guide" for those seeking more information on the technology and providers.
+95+ providers were covered in this initial release of an ongoing effort.